-50 Free Things to Do in Metro Phoenix Any Time in 2017
+Free Things to Do in Metro Phoenix Any Time

 Low on funds and high on FOMO?
 We can help with that.

 Phoenix is rife with no-cost events worth freeing your schedule for, including trivia nights, open mics, parks, bike rides, and a good deal of art walks.
-Because saving money is always in season, here are 50 free things you can do all year round.
+Because saving money is always in season, here are over 40 free things you can do all year round.

 Brews and Books

 It's a book club with a sudsy twist.
-The Phoenix location of Changing Hands Bookstore holds a once-a-month meetup of bookish minds at the First Draft Book Club, hosted by The Arizona Republic's Barbara VanDenburgh.
+The Phoenix location of Changing Hands Bookstore holds a once-a-month meetup called First Draft Book Club that's hosted by the USA Today's Barbara VanDenburgh.
 Expect to nerd out about a chosen book each month alongside brews, wine, and coffee at the First Draft Book Bar.
 For details, visit the Changing Hands website, or call 602-274-0067.

 Tease Your Mind

-Crescent Ballroom keeps the downtown music scene going day-to-day, but on Sundays things unwind with trivia and DJ Heimbuck at the helm.
+Crescent Ballroom keeps the downtown music scene going day to day, but on Sundays, things unwind with trivia and DJ Heimbuck at the helm.
 Starting at 6 p.m., brainiacs can put their smarts to the test in exchange for such prizes as concert tickets, record store gift cards, and more.
 Visit the Crescent Ballroom website, or call 602-716-2222 for details.

 Strike a Pose

 The clothes may not be cheap, but the community yoga classes are.
 Every Sunday, the Lululemon stores in Phoenix, Scottsdale, and Chandler host complimentary yoga classes.
 These free classes are held in or outside the store, depending on the weather.
 Guests should bring their own mats and water.
-The Biltmore Fashion Park and Scottsdale Quarter classes start at 10:30 a.m., and the Chandler Fashion Center class begins at 8 a.m.
 For details, visit the lululemon athletica Phoenix Facebook page.

-Yuk it Up
+Yuk It Up

-Prepare to laugh (or cringe) as local comedians take the stage at ThirdSpace's free, weekly Happier Hour Comedy Show.
-Each Thursday from 7:30 to 10:30 p.m. you can spot up-and-coming talent.
-Who knows?
-Maybe you'll see the next great.
-There's also food and drink specials all night.
-Visit the ThirdSpace Facebook page for more information.
+Local comedian Matt Micheletti hosts Hot Mic, a different kind of open mic night at Crescent Ballroom.
+To get on stage to show your worth, put your name in the bucket to be drawn for the evening’s lineup.
+Micheletti says there will also be guest comics from throughout the Southwest and California to help tickle your funny bone.
+Will you die on stage or have them rolling in the aisles?.
+Visit Crescent Ballroom's website for more information.

 Get Blinded By Neon

-Note: Editor's note: This post has been edited from its original version, which first appeared in January 2016.